huangc28/create-node-server/readme.md

 This tool has the minimum setup to start a project with babel transpiling, eslint and jest.

-# What stack are embedded?
+# What stacks are embedded?

 - babel
 - expressjs